Acquired

 Agar Fruit

 Perfume Parlour Agar Fruit is an Eau de Parfum.
-The fragrance opens with Cherry and Fruity, settles into a heart of Rose, and dries down to a base of Oud and Leather.
+Agar Fruit opens with Fruity and Cherry, settles into a heart of Rose, and dries down to a base of Leather and Oud.
+Perfume Parlour's Agar Fruit carries an Acquired verdict, a oud-led wear.

 A budget Perfume Parlour interpretation of Guerlain Cherry Oud (2022) by Delphine Jelk - the cherry-rose-oud composition from Guerlain's Les Absolus d'Orient line that became one of the modern niche-style designer cherry-ouds.
 Honest dupe-fidelity for evening and cold-weather wear.